Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

+- Avoid that a subscribed client can subscribe twice to the same room
-- Think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join to an unexisting chatroom)
+- Think to separate the two actions `create chatroom` and `join chatroom` (at the moment the chatroom creation happens when a client try to join to an unexisting chatroom, look at the `ChatRooms.create_and_join_chatroom/3` function)
+- As a client I want to connect with my username so that other can see the name of the user who send the messages
 - Promote the `ChatRooms` to be a `Supervisor` instead of being a `GenServer`
 - Handle the welcome message in the `ChatRoom` itself and not in the